 The Wellington section of the NZ Alpine Club has a large, active membership.
 The section runs both rock and alpine courses each year and provides support to enable members to develop their climbing skills through subsidised club trips.
 An annual photo competition takes place in the middle of the year providing budding photographers with an opportunity to show off their skills and be in for a prize or two.

-The Wellington section meets on the first Wednesday of each month at 6pm at the Southern Cross Garden Bar and Restaurant in Abel Smith Street, Wellington.
+The Wellington Section normally meets on the third Tuesday of each month at 6pm at Southern Cross (in the Guest Room), 39 Abel Smith Street, Te Aro, Wellington.
 Generally the evening will consist of a brief update from the committee, a presentation about adventures in the alpine environment, a skills or information session and an opportunity to chat and network with other section members over a drink.
 Occasionally this pattern varies a bit so if in doubt, check the latest Vertigo (our mostly monthly digital newsletter) or go to our Facebook and Instagram pages.
 Both are linked below here.

 The club runs a variety of trips in both the North and South Islands.
 Trips are pitched at different levels to provide opportunities to those who are just starting out as climbers through to those climbers with more experience.
 Tukino is proving to be a popular destination for rock, general alpine and ice climbing as well as ski touring.

 The section runs a number of snowcraft courses each year.
 Details for these, including registration form, are usually available in January each year.
 The section also runs Summer Rock with details and registration forms available in December each year.